LucasDondo/Hackintosh-Lenovo-IdeaPad-330-15IKB-81DE/README.md

 Do not use 00001B59 as AAPL,ig-platform-id since with that not even keyboard or mouse work.

-To solve the pink screen on HDMI devices, set this ([the guide I followed](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/connector.html)):
+To solve the pink screen on HDMI devices, set this ([this](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/connector.html) is the guide I followed):

 ![Pink screen on HDMI - Solution](<Resources/Pink screen on HDMI - Solution.png>)